aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     Given the magnitude of the v1.5.0 release, we have added a one-time requirement that all customers upgrade to a minimum of v1.3.8 before attempting to upgrade to v1.5.0.

-??? faq "Why do I get the error "There were errors while comparing the configuration changes:" when I update the config file?"
+??? faq "1.4.2.
+Why do I get the error "There were errors while comparing the configuration changes:" when I update the config file?"

     #### Why do I get the error "There were errors while comparing the configuration changes:" when I update the config file?